Skip to content

 Explanation

-• Node Attributes: Nodes in the graph can have attributes, such as color (red) and shape (box or circle).
+• Node Attributes: Nodes can have attributes such as color and shape.
+SocNetV applies supported visual attributes during import.

-• Edges: Directed edges are defined using ->, such as a -> b.
-Attributes like weight and color can also be applied to edges.
+• Edges: Directed edges are defined using ->, while undirected edges use --.
+Attributes like weight, color, and label can also be applied to edges.

 graph TD a --> b --> c --> d d --> e --> a --> f --> j --> k --> l --> o